The Happenings on Shaw Hill

 I made my way through the thickets and bramble and back onto my lawn and went into my house.
 What now?
 And then I remembered the text message.

-He’s lying.
-We’re in the basement.
+We’re now in the basement.
+LOL.

 And then: